AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-api-content-fragments.md

 * **Variations cannot be written and updated.** If those variations are added to a payload (e.g. for updates) they will be ignored.
 However, the variation will be served via delivery ( `GET`).

 * **Content fragment models are currently not supported**: they cannot be read or created.
 To be able to create a new, or update an existing, content fragment, developers have to know the correct path to the content fragment model.
 Currently the only method to get an overview of these is through the administration UI.
 * **References are ignored**.
 Currently there are no checks on whether an existing content fragment is referenced.
-Therefore, for example, deleting a content fragment might result in issues on a page that contains a reference.
+Therefore, for example, deleting a content fragment might result in issues on a page that contains a reference to the deleted Content Fragment.

 ## Status Codes and Error Messages {#status-codes-and-error-messages}

 The following status codes can be seen in the relevant circumstances:

-1. 202 (OK)
+1. 200 (OK)

    Returned when: